|Colors:||Blue, White, Black, Cream, Tabby, Torti, Bi-Color, Calico|

-You’ll want to feed him high-quality cat food, and you can follow the guidelines on the back of the food bag that can help you to determine how much you should feed your cat every day.
-The British Shorthair is prone to obesity because he’s not a very active cat, so be aware of this potential issue and consult your vet if you’re concerned about your cat’s weight.
+You’ll want to feed high-quality cat food, and you can follow the guidelines on the back of the food bag that can help you to determine how much you should feed your cat every day.
+The British Shorthair is prone to obesity because they’re not very active, so be aware of this potential issue and consult your vet if you’re concerned about your cat’s weight.

-Another consideration for your cat’s health is to provide him with an appropriate source of water.
-Many cats are prone to kidney problems, so canned food is one way of adding extra moisture to your cat’s diet.
-You could also consider giving your cat a cat fountain as another way to keep him well hydrated, which can help prevent kidney disease.
+Another consideration for your cat’s health is to provide an appropriate source of water.
+Many cats are prone to kidney problems, and canned food is one way of adding extra moisture to your cat’s diet.
+You could also consider giving your cat a cat fountain as another way to keep them well-hydrated, which can help prevent kidney disease.

 It’s important to get your British Shorthair to play every day to help prevent obesity.
 These sedentary cats will also need play to keep mentally stimulated, which can be partly accomplished with a variety of toys.
 A bored cat tends to be a destructive cat, so spend some time exercising your British Shorthair, and he’ll thank you for it.

-Training can definitely be accomplished with the British Shorthair thanks to his easygoing nature and intelligence.
-You might even be able to train him to play fetch, which will also help him get more exercise.
+Training is simple with the British Shorthair thanks to their easygoing nature and intelligence.
+You might even be able to train them to play fetch, which will also help them get more exercise.

-The British Shorthair does not require very much grooming, thanks to his short coat.
-His coat is very thick and plush, but brushing him once a week should prevent any mats from forming.
-During the regular shedding seasons of fall and spring, you might need to brush him a little more frequently to keep up with the excess fur.
+The British Shorthair does not require very much grooming, thanks to its short coat.
+The fur is very thick and plush, but brushing once a week should prevent any mats from forming.
+During the regular shedding seasons of fall and spring, you might need to brush them a little more frequently to keep up with the excess fur.

-Other than brushing your British Shorthair, you’ll also need to trim his claws, and you need to consider brushing his teeth.
-You can also give him dental treats if he doesn’t seem to appreciate the toothbrush.
-Be sure to provide him with a good cat scratcher that he can go to town on instead of your furniture.
+Other than brushing your British Shorthair, you’ll also need to trim their claws, and you need to consider brushing their teeth.
+You can also provide dental treats if they don’t seem to appreciate the toothbrush.
+Be sure to provide a good cat scratcher that they can go to town on instead of your furniture.